agenteo/agenteo.github.com/source/_drafts/notes.md

 ~~Ultimately the people working on it so make sure you have a policy to receive feedback perhaps anonymously since your company managers might be using management by fear without you knowing.~~

-Make sure you collect developers feedback on the subject and follow up.
-Internal knowledge sharing would be the best if the organization is healthy but in a dysfunctional one internal politics and pride will not facilitate it so a director or tech lead might disregard suggestions coming from a developer below them in the company hierarchy.

 ~~Having external consultants mentor your technical executives might be an effective way but~~